cristobal-lopez/UX-UI-design-week-2/planning/backlog.md

 # Backlog

-A collection of user stories you can choose from.
-Stories inside each priority level are not necessarily in order, it's up to your group to decide how they fit into your strategy.
-These are also just suggestion, feel free to change them or create your own!

-## Must-Haves
+## Must Haves

-> these are necessary for basic usability
+> there are necessary features for basic usability the website has complete
+> information the information is concise and clear

-- [ ] As a ...
-I want to ... so that ...
+- I want to see a logo so that I can identify the website easily and navigate to the home page from any pages.

-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+  - [ ] _There is a clear logo same as link to the home page in the header_.

+- I want to easily navigate the site

+  - [ ] _There is a navigation bar with links to other pages of the site (Our projects, prices,loans, get free advisory, about us) in the right side of the header._

+- I can read what the services that the company offers are.

+  - [ ] _there is a section that shows the type of rooms thats the company sells_

 ## Should-Haves

-> these will complete the user experience, but are not necessary
+> A should-have compilation set for the homepage that will complete the user
+> experience, but are not necessary.

-- [ ] As a ...
-I want to ... so that ...
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_

 ## Could-Haves

-> would be really cool ... if there's time
+> A could-have compilation set for the homepage that would be really cool to
+> have.

+- Could have more animated icons
+  - [ ] _there are bunches of animations._
+- Special effects
-- [ ] As a ...
-I want to ... so that ...
+  - [ ] _there are some playlist to play ._
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+- Transitions.
+  - [ ] _......._